James Rouse

-James Wilson Rouse (April 26, 1914 – April 9, 1996) was an American businessman and founder of The Rouse Company.
+James Wilson Rouse (April 26, 1914 – April 9, 1996), born Wilson Richardson Rouse, was an American businessman and founder of The Rouse Company.
 Rouse was a pioneering American real estate developer, urban planner, civic activist, and later, free enterprise-based philanthropist.
 He received the Presidential Medal of Freedom, the highest civilian award, for his lifetime achievements.

 Early life and education

-James "Jim" Rouse was born in Easton, Maryland, to Lydia Agnes (née Robinson) and Willard Goldsmith Rouse, a canned-foods broker.
-His father, a lawyer trained at Johns Hopkins University, once ran for state's attorney for Harford County.
+James "Jim" Rouse (legally born Wilson Richardson Rouse, but called "Jim" from birth) was born in Easton, Maryland, to Lydia Agnes (née Robinson) and Willard Goldsmith Rouse, a canned-foods broker.
+Rouse would describe his father as "the most brilliant man I have ever known," and his mother as "a very lovely, warm woman, very much a leader in the community, very loved by everyone."

+Willard Rouse, a lawyer trained at Johns Hopkins University, and veteran of the Spanish-American War, once ran for state's attorney for Harford County.
 When he lost, the Rouse family moved from Bel Air, Maryland, to Easton.
+Rouse grew up in Easton (which at the time had a population of 5,000) on a well-to-do street on the edge of town.
+At the time, Talbot County was a place marked by racial inequality and "Lost Cause" Confederate sympathy, and was struggling to adapt from its historic agrarian roots.

-Rouse grew up in Easton (then population: 5,000) on a well-to-do street on the edge of town.
-He was taught at home by his mother until second grade when he transferred to a public school.
-In 1930, Rouse lost his father to bladder cancer, his mother to heart failure, and his childhood home to bank foreclosure.
-His brother Bill paid for him to attend the private preparatory Tome School in Port Deposit, Maryland, for a year.
+Rouse was taught at home by his mother until second grade when he transferred to a public school.
+In 1930, Rouse's father died of bladder cancer and his mother of heart failure.
+His childhood home was foreclosed upon.
+After public high school, where he received mediocre grades, his brother Bill paid for him to attend the private preparatory Tome School in Port Deposit, Maryland, for a year.

 Facing money problems and unable to continue at the Tome School, the Rouse family sought a way for him to attend college by appealing to his oldest sister, who had married a United States Navy officer stationed in Hawaii.
 Rouse declared himself his sister's dependent and, with Navy connections now secured, was thereby able to attend the University of Hawaiʻi at Mānoa at a greatly reduced cost.
 Rouse later attended the University of Virginia.
 He declared his major as political science and waited tables at a local boarding house.
 Because he was unable to cover the gap between his scholarship and his remaining expenses, he left Charlottesville and moved to Baltimore to try to make it on his own.